matjazbravc/Endava.Hl7.Fhir.OpenAPI.Demo/CONTRIBUTING.md

 ## Use a Consistent Coding Style

-We use JetBrains's IntelliJ's default Java coding style.
+We use JetBrains's IntelliJ's default C# coding style.
 In summary:

 - indent with 4 spaces
 - 120 characters line length